How does Myofascial Release fit into getting you pain-free? It centers around the most ignored system in your body…

 Muscle provides the greatest bulk of our body’s soft tissue.
 Because all muscle is enveloped by and ingrained with fascia, myofascial release is the term that has been given to the techniques that are used to relieve soft tissue from the abnormal grip of tight fascia (“myo” means “Muscle”).
 The type of myofascial release technique given by the therapist will depend upon where in your body the therapist finds the fascia restricted.

-The therapist needs to have “skin to skin” contact to effectively grab the fascial restriction and help it release.
+I need to have “skin to skin” contact to effectively grab each fascial restriction and help it release.
 Therefore, avoid lotions, creams, or oils prior to the MFR session.
-The client should be “comfortably undressed”, wearing, for example a two piece bathing suit, bra or gym shorts and sports bra / tank top.
+You should be “comfortably undressed”, wearing, for example a two piece bathing suit, bra or gym shorts and sports bra / tank top.